Chains and antichains in the Weihrauch lattice: Chains in the Weihrauch degrees

 \begin{corollary} \thlabel{thm:no_upper_bound_wo} Let $\kappa>\omega$ be a regular cardinal and let $\sequence{f_\alpha}{\alpha<\kappa}$ be a chain of multi-valued functions.
 The following are equivalent: \begin{enumerate} \item $\sequence{f_\alpha}{\alpha<\kappa}$ has an upper bound in $\WeiDeg$; \item there is a cofinal subsequence $\sequence{\overline{f}_\alpha}{\alpha<\kappa}$ such that for every $p \in \bigcup_{\alpha<\kappa} \dom(\overline{f}_\alpha)$,

 \end{enumerate} \end{corollary}

-While \thref{thm:no_upper_bound} characterizes precisely when an infinite family of problems has an upper bound, we only have an example of a chain of order type $\omega_1$ with no upper bound (\thref{thm:chain-no-upper-bound}).
+While \thref{thm:no_upper_bound} characterizes precisely when a chain of problems has an upper bound, we only have presented an example of a chain of order type $\omega_1$ with no upper bound (\thref{thm:chain-no-upper-bound}).
 However, explicit examples can be easily obtained for every $\eta \le \continuum$ with uncountable cofinality.
 The same strategy can be used to obtain a chain (with no upper bound) isomorphic to any subchain of $(2^\continuum, \supseteq)$ with uncountable cofinality.

 \begin{theorem} \thlabel{thm:long_chain_no_UB} For every ordinal $\eta \le \continuum$ with $\cofinality(\eta)>\omega$, there is a chain $\sequence{f_\alpha}{\alpha<\eta}$ in $\WeiDeg$ without upper bound. \end{theorem} \begin{proof} Let $\family{p_\alpha}{\alpha<\eta}$ be a $\turingreducible$-antichain.
 For every $\alpha<\eta$, let $f_\alpha$ be the problem with $\dom(f_\alpha):=\{0^\mathbb{N}\}$ defined as $f_\alpha(0^\mathbb{N}):=\{ p_\delta \st \delta \ge \alpha \}$.